Lavyadev/cpp/README.md

 - Made arrays.cpp -- Learned basic operations on arrays in c++.
 - Made functions.cpp -- Learned uses of creating diferent functions in c++.
+- Made return.cpp -- Learned use of return statement in c++.